eslint/rfcs/designs/2019-move-to-async-api/README.md

 The original `CLIEngine.outputFixes()` static method writes the fix results to the source code files.

 The goal of this method is same as the `CLIEngine.outputFixes()` method, but we cannot share async iterators with this method and formatters, so this method receives an `AsyncIterable<LintResult>` object as the first argument then return an `AsyncIterable<LintResult>` object.
-This method is sandwiched between `executeOnFiles()` and formatters.
+This method is sandwiched between `lintFiles()` and formatters.

 ```js
 const { ESLint } = require("eslint")